Proyectos-Especiales-CCM/Cyber-Prepa-Back/README.md

 Install postgresql to host machine or Set a postgresql database on Cloud

-- **IN CASE YOU DON'T WANT THE POSTGRESQL** setup and better want to use the sqlite3 ephemeral version, you may create a copy of the `.env.demo` and name it as `.env`, then uncomment the `#TESTING=true`.
-Then skip to the [ENV vars for container section](#update-env-vars-for-container)
+- **IN CASE YOU DON'T WANT THE POSTGRESQL** setup and better want to use the sqlite3 ephemeral version, you may create a copy of the `.env.demo` and name it as `.env`, then uncomment the `#DEBUG=true`.
+Then skip to the [ENV vars for container section](#update-env-vars-for-container). :heavy_exclamation_mark: This may also run the overall application in debug mode, as consequence the **supabase** client will initialize as a Mock, to change this behavior you may change the validation in [client.py](supabasecon/client.py).

 - After install change to **postgres user** and get into the psql command line